jultou-raa/kaggle_mri_segmentation/README.md

 4. Open your web browser and go to http://localhost to access the application.
 5. Wait for the model to load the database and process MRI scan then it will display the results.

+## Model

+The model used is the Modified UNet described in the paper :

+>Zeineldin, R.A., Karar, M.E., Coburger, J. et al. DeepSeg: deep neural network framework for automatic brain tumor segmentation using magnetic resonance FLAIR images.
+Int J CARS 15, 909–920 (2020). https://doi.org/10.1007/s11548-020-02186-z

+The training is done using the [Pytorch Lightning][Lightning] framework and 2 [Nvdidia T4 GPU][Nvdidia_T4_GPU].

+You can train again by your own after installing this package and using this snippet :

+1. `pip install -U git+https://github.com/jultou-raa/kaggle_mri_segmentation.git#egg=demo`

+2. Execute the following code :
+    ```python
+    import pathlib
+    from demo.pipeline import training_pipeline

+    base_dir = pathlib.Path("/path/to/dataset")

+    training_pipeline(
+        study_path=base_dir,
+        num_nodes=1,
+        devices=2,
+        max_time="00:10:00:00",
+        num_workers=2,
+        strategy='ddp_notebook', # Only when executing on notebook
+        batch_size=24,
+        auto_lr=False,
+        max_epochs=225)
+    ```

+    This call will train the model and save it to the current directory as `model.cpkt`.
+You will be able to use it with the folowing snippet :

+    ```python
+    from demo.model import UNet

+    model = UNet.load_from_checkpoint("model.ckpt", n_classes=1)
+    ```

+To avoid overfitting, an EarlyStopping callback is used with a patience of 10 epochs.

+Also, a learning rate scheduler ([ReduceLROnPlateau][ReduceLROnPlateau]) is used to reduce the learning rate by a factor of 0.1 when the validation loss is not improving for 5 epochs.

+The validation loss used is a mix between the Dice loss and the BCE loss.

 ## License

 This project is licensed under the GNU General Public License v3 (GPLv3) - see the [LICENSE][LICENSE] file for details.